Creating a Team using the individual ticket

 What if I become sick or get injured?

-Tough Mudder has a fully operational and staffed field emergency medical tent at all of our events.
+If you become sick or get injured during the event, Tough Mudder has a fully operational and staffed field emergency medical tent at all of our events.
 The medical tent is run by an expert team of medical practitioners working in close partnership with local emergency departments and EMS providers.

 What if the weather is bad?